How to Install WordPress on Localhost using XAMPP Easily

 After extracting, open the WordPress folder.
 And copy all the WordPress files.

 Now, go to the XAMPP folder then find htdocs folder then open that folder.

 Create a new folder with any name that you want to use as your website name in that folder.
-After that open that folder and paste all WordPress files that you have copied already.
+After that open that folder and paste all the WordPress files that you have copied already.

-Now, we have been placed WordPress files on the local XAMPP server.
+Now, we have placed WordPress files on the local XAMPP server.
 It’s time to access WordPress in our browser for installation and configuration.